coderbyheart/adacon/content/attendee-incident-handling-procedure.md

 the community, and they will not be tolerated.
 The silver lining is that, in many cases, these incidents present a chance for the offenders, and the community at large, to grow, learn, and become better.
-We request to be your first resource when reporting a _Ada Con Norway_-related incident, so that we may enforce the Code of Conduct and take quick action toward a resolution.
+We request to be your first resource when reporting a _AdaCon Norway_-related incident, so that we may enforce the Code of Conduct and take quick action toward a resolution.

 If at all possible, all reports should be made directly to